PecanProject/bety/title.md

-Software practices that promote interoperability {and reproducibility} for ecological forecasting
+Software practices that promote interoperability and reproducibility for ecological forecasting